semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 state.

 :::info
-All validations, such as API calls, are done **locally** in your envrionment.
+All validations, such as API calls, are done **locally** in your environment.
 No tokens are sent to Semgrep servers.
 :::

 1. The validator detects the service, such as Slack or AWS, that the secret is used for.
 2. If the validator doesn't support the service that the secret is used for, Semgrep notes that there is **No validator** finding for the secret.
-3. If the validator supports the service, Semgrep Secrets performs an API call.
+3. Semgrep Secrets performs an API call if the validator supports the service.
 The following outcomes can occur:
    1. **Confirmed valid:** Semgrep made an HTTP request using the secret, and it returned an HTTP status code of 200 or similar **and** some indication of valid access.
 For example, a service can